European Structural and Investment Funds: Overview

-ESIFs constitute the great bulk of EU funding, the majority of total EU spending (nearly half of all ESIF allocations are realised as expenditure in the "real economy" through third party purchases), and are among the largest items of the budget of the European Union.
-Apart from them, there are also other EU funds that have the potential to contribute to the regional development, in particular the European Agricultural Guarantee Fund (EAGF), the Just Transition Fund, the Connecting Europe Facility, the LIFE programme, the InvestEU Programme, the Horizon Europe, or the Erasmus+.
+ESIFs constitute the majority of total EU spending; nearly half of all ESIF allocations are realised as expenditure in the "real economy" through third party purchases, and are among the largest items of the budget of the European Union.
+Apart from them, there are also other EU funds that contribute to regional development, in particular the European Agricultural Guarantee Fund (EAGF), the Just Transition Fund, the Connecting Europe Facility, the LIFE programme, the InvestEU Programme, Horizon Europe and Erasmus+.

-It is up to the European Parliament and the Council of the European Union to define the tasks, priority objectives and the organisation of the Structural Funds (the Regional Policy framework), through the ordinary legislative procedure and consulting the Economic and Social Committee and the Committee of the Regions (leading to the publication of Regulations).
+It is up to the European Parliament and the Council of the European Union to define the tasks, priorities and organisation of the Structural Funds (the Regional Policy framework), through the ordinary legislative procedure and consulting the Economic and Social Committee and the Committee of the Regions (leading to the publication of Regulations).

-The key indicator for the division of regions under singular objectives is the Gross National Product per capita (GNP p.c.) level.
-This is subject to criticism based on the fact that GDP p.c. is unable to reflect the real socio-economic reality of regions.
-Some groups (e.g. Beyond GDP) and organisations propose the creation of a set of alternative indicators that could substitute the GDP and its derivates.
+The key indicator for the division of regions into objectives is the Gross National Product per capita (GNP p.c.).
+This criterion is criticised on the ground that it does not reflect the socio-economic reality of regions.
+Some groups (e.g. Beyond GDP) propose the creation of a set of different indicators.

-Funds management
+Fund management

 The way the ESIFs are spent is based on a system of shared responsibility between the European Commission and the member state authorities: